colinligertwood/notebook/espresso.md

 ## My own tips

-* If you can manually control the timing of pre-infusion, pre-infuse until the coffee starts to pour smoothly.
+* If you can manually control the timing of pre-infusion, pre-infuse until the coffee starts to pour smoothly out of both spouts.
+If you can't get a satisfactory flow under low pressure, consider reducing your dose or using a coarser grind.
 * If you want to pull decaf beans, grind them as finely as possible.
 Decaf has had all of its oils stripped out of it, and so provides very little resistance.

 ## References